Andrew Knizner: St. Louis Cardinals

 Knizner returned to Memphis to begin 2019.
 On May 31, his contract was selected and he was called up to the major leagues for the first time.
 At the time of his call up, he was batting .286 with five home runs and 17 RBIs through 37 games with Memphis.

-He made his major league debut at Busch Stadium on June 2 versus the Chicago Cubs, going 0–3 on the day as the Cardinals defeated Chicago 2–1.
-He was optioned back to Memphis on June 11, and recalled on July 11.
+He made his major league debut at Busch Stadium on June 2 versus the Chicago Cubs, going 0-for-3 as the Cardinals won 2–1.
+He was optioned back to Memphis on June 11 and recalled on July 11.
 He registered his first major league hit, a double, on July 17 against Chris Archer of the Pittsburgh Pirates as the Cardinals defeated Pittsburgh 6–5.
 On July 24, he hit his first major league home run, also against the Pittsburgh Pirates, leading St. Louis to a 14–8 win.
-Knizner finished his 2019 rookie regular season in St. Louis batting .226 with two home runs and seven RBIs over 53 at-bats.
+Knizner finished the 2019 season in St. Louis batting .226 with two home runs and seven RBI over 53 at-bats.
+In the minors, he was a midseason All-Star and named the best Pacific Coast League defensive catcher by Baseball America.

-In 2020, Knizner only received 17 at-bats across eight games, recording four hits and four RBIs.
-For the 2021 season, Knizner returned as Yadier Molina's backup, taking 161 at-bats over 63 games, slashing .174/.281/.236 with one home run, nine RBIs, and seven doubles.
+In 2020, Knizner only received 17 at-bats across eight games for St. Louis, recording four hits and four RBIs.
+For the 2021 season, Knizner returned as Yadier Molina's backup, making 185 plate appearances over 63 games, slashing .174/.281/.236 with one home run, nine RBI, and seven doubles.

-Knizner saw more playing time in 2022—260 at-bats in 96 games—as Molina dealt with injuries for much of the season, and slashed .215/.301/.300 with four home runs and 25 RBIs.
+Knizner saw more playing time in 2022—293 plate appearances in 96 games—as Molina dealt with injuries for much of the season, and slashed .215/.301/.300 with four home runs and 25 RBIs.

 On January 13, 2023, Knizner agreed to a one-year, $1.1 million contract with the Cardinals, avoiding salary arbitration.
 On May 6, it was announced that Knizner would take over as the primary catcher as the Cardinals began to shift Willson Contreras to designated hitter.
 However, the change was short-lived, and Contreras had returned to catching duties by May 15.
-Knizner appeared in seventy games for the Cardinals and batted .241 with ten home runs and 31 RBIs.

-Knizner was non-tendered by the Cardinals on November 17, 2023.
+Knizner appeared in 70 games for the Cardinals and batted .241 with ten home runs and 31 RBI.
+Knizner was non-tendered by the Cardinals on November 17.